 Photo credits: ASurroca

-Don’t forget to include this little piece of information in the rush to optimize the design, because otherwise you are significantly downgrading the usefulness of the pocket folder.
+Don’t forget to include this little piece of information in the rush to optimize the design, because otherwise, you are significantly downgrading the usefulness of the pocket folder.
 After all, its goal is to capture the attention of the audience and determine them to contact you with further questions and/or business proposal.
-In most cases, people are accustomed to find the contact details on the lower section of the back cover, so in my opinion you should stick with this rule.
+In most cases, people are accustomed to finding the contact details on the lower section of the back cover, so in my opinion, you should stick with this rule.